vote/docs.voteamerica.org/docs/api/index.md

 Each item in the `state_information` list has a `field_type` property that maps to a slug in the `GET /election/field/` response.

-The state's value for a field is returned in 2 different ways:
+The state's value for a field may be returned in a couple different ways:
 * `text` always gives a string representation of the value.
-* `value` gives the value in a type that varies depending on the field's format.
-For Boolean-format fields, a boolean value is given, and for Multi-select-format fields, a list is given.
-For all other field formats, the value is provided as a string.
+* If the field type is `Boolean`, the response will also include a boolean representation called `bool_value`.
+Otherwise, this property won't be present.
+* If the field type is `Multi-select`, the response will also include a list representation called `multiselect_value`.
+Otherwise, this property won't be present.

 The `footnotes` property is populated when the state's value for a given field has exceptions or requires further explanation.